-This episode, I look at the financial sanctions we’ve placed on Russia and the effect this is having on the country, the Russian people, and Russia’s billionaire Oligarchs.
+This “Money With Mak and G” podcast episode, I look at the financial sanctions we’ve placed on Russia and the effect this is having on the country, the Russian people, and Russia’s billionaire Oligarchs.

 The financial sanctions placed against Russia are supposed to put pressure on the Russian Government and the Russian Oligarchs.